 Please Note – After dentures are placed, patients may experience increased saliva flow, soreness, or possible problems with speaking and chewing.
 As mouth tissue and muscles adapt to the dentures, these conditions will subside and eventually go away.

 Call us today at (330) 847-0676 and let’s get started.
-Our team will provide you with complete instructions about how to properly care for your new dentures, including cleaning and oral hygiene practices and eating habits.
+Our dental team will provide you with complete instructions about how to properly care for your new dentures, including cleaning and oral hygiene practices and eating habits.